 There’s an old saying that goes “Locks are only there to keep out the honest people” and in retail, this is particularly true.
 There have been numerous studies into the behaviour of those that commit crimes such as theft or vandalism and they provide valuable insight into the way that retail business owners can prevent crimes of this nature.
 The facts are that in this day and age any losses to a brick and mortar retail business are extremely significant.
 So much so that they can be the deciding factor in whether a business survives or goes under.

 Experts suggest that there are 3 main factors that create the environment for retail theft to happen.
 These are ability, desire and opportunity.
 Unfortunately, as a retail owner, you can only control one aspect of this.
 We can’t change someone’s ability or desire to steal, but what we can change is the opportunity factor.
 So what about those opportunities?

 The fact of the matter is that if you examine it closely, opportunities are everywhere.
 A poorly lit area, an unlocked door or open window, location blind spots and insufficient staff to monitor areas can all present themselves to opportunists.

-So how do we make them less desirable for any ‘would-be’ thief?
+So how do we make someone less desirable for any ‘would-be’ thief?

 The first thing you need to do is to think like a criminal.
 Ask yourself “How would you steal from your store if you had the chance?”
 Start from the entrance and do a complete walk round.
 What about blind spots.
 Can you reduce them?
 Are there banners or display units that prevent you from keeping a careful eye on your retail space?
 Are your higher ticketed items within easy reach?
 Is there a way you can light up any dark corners or recessed areas?
 All these things should be addressed.